cogentcore/cogent/author/README.md

 * `endmatter.md`: includes epilogue, acknowledgements, author
 * `[appendix-*.md]` appendicies, using a, b, c, etc labeling.
 * `[glossary.md]` optional glossary that generates links in text.
-* references are auto-generated from citations in text.
+* `allrefs.bib`  source of all references in BibTex format, to use in resolving citations.

 # Troubleshooting